 Eggplant is one of my favorite vegetables.
 It has a firm, meaty flesh with an earthy and creamy flavor.
 Eggplant is a vegetable that absorbs the flavors of other ingredients it’s used with while still maintaining a distinctness of its own.
 It’s commonly used as a substitute for meat as a vegetable.
 When we make homemade pasta, we tend to favor this Spicy Eggplant Marinara Sauce over anything else.
 Bea and Tilly ask for this all the time!
 Then they ask for seconds, which makes me cringe since I greedily want the leftovers all for myself!
 Being a Mom is tough, especially when the kids start literally eating into your food savings!

 This Spicy Eggplant Marinara Sauce is a rich, sophisticated, hearty, healthy, sauce that is rich in flavor and depth.
 And it has red wine in it!
 Yay!
+Make sure to check out my recipe for Homemade Pasta to complete this dish!

 There are some surefire ways that turn meaty eggplant flesh into a total bitter or mushy mess.
 If you don’t like eggplant, I would take a bet that you just haven’t had it prepared correctly.
 Eggplants need some attention and patience.
 Take a look at Bon Appetit’s Eggplant Common Mistakes—And How to Avoid Them.